 We are the first commercial bank globally to become accredited to act as an implementing entity for the Green Climate Fund, established by the UN Framework Convention on Climate Change’s Conference of the Parties as the central global investment vehicle to combat climate change and its effects.
 Total pledges made to the Fund amounted to US $10.3 billion as of November 2016.

-In October 2016, the Fund approved an initial US $78.4 million (€74.4 million) investment in a for renewable energy access in Africa: the Universal Green Energy Access Programme.
+In October 2016, the Fund approved an initial US $78.4 million (€74.4 million) investment in a new Deutsche Asset Management fund for renewable energy access in Africa: the Universal Green Energy Access Programme.
 This anchor investment will allow us to raise a total of US $300 million in capital and contribute to SDG 7 (Sustainable Energy for All).
 The fund will work with and through local financial institutions in an innovative structure to enable local banks to extend medium and long-term loans in the local currency or US dollars for businesses that provide clean electricity solutions.
 The proposal has been endorsed by the governments of Benin, Kenya, Namibia, Nigeria, and Tanzania.
 The Programme aims to expand to other African countries, reaching a total target fund volume of US $500 million.

 We are also developing new ways to create ESG investment opportunities for institutional investors, in particular in the areas of clean energy, environment, and microfinance.